PSP-Archive/Chronoswitch/README.md

 The downgrader is "signed", and can be launched without having a custom firmware installed.
 Once you run the application, follow the on-screen instructions.

 ## Changelog
+### Version 7.6.2
+* Added more user friendly firmware error output.
+If not running a firmware that is supported that is.
 ### Version 7.6.1
 * Added more print statements for less common issues with parsing EBOOT.PBP or the buffer
 ### Version 7.6